4 Homegrown Malaysian Brands On Standing The Test Of Time

 2/4 Yong Yoon Li, Executive Director of Royal Selangor

 For a 134-year-old company, Royal Selangor has a long heritage of pewter crafting and producing beautiful and well-designed products such as the highly-detailed figurine of fictional character Jean Grey from the Phoenix Arising collection.
-But what makes Royal Selangor strengthen as a sustainable brand?
+But what makes Royal Selangor strong as a sustainable brand?

-"The company established practice of cross-collaboration between design, sales and marketing teams resulting in products that fulfil our customers' requirements.
+"The company established the practice of cross-collaboration between design, sales and marketing teams resulting in products that fulfil our customers' requirements.
 We are also constantly seeking out new areas of opportunities to extend our reach whether through brick-and-mortar stores or online," explains Yoon Li.

 3/4 Dato' Sri Meer Habib, Managing Director of Habib

 Founded in 1958 by Datuk Haji Habib Mohamed Abdul Latif, the jewellery company has evolved from a humble showroom in Penang to 31 stores nationwide.
 The first showroom has been transformed into a heritage museum, showcasing antique jewellery such as anting-anting penyapu and kerongsang toh.